-CAUSE OF CONDITION: The cause is a result of not properly reconciling the capital asset subsidiary records to the accounting records of the District.
+CAUSE OF CONDITION: The cause is a result of not properly implementing a designed system of accounting and internal controls.

-EFFECT OF CONDITION: The effect of this condition could result in the financial statements being materially misstated and an increased risk of misappropriation of assets.
+EFFECT OF CONDITION: The effect of this condition could result in the financial statements being materially misstated and an increased the risk of misappropriation of assets.